Nationals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 77 games this year and have walked away with the win 31 times (40.3%) in those games.
+- The Nationals have been victorious in 31, or 39.7%, of the 78 contests they have been chosen as underdogs in this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Nationals have a 48.8% chance of pulling out a win.
+- The moneyline set for this matchup implies the Nationals have a 50% chance of coming away with a victory in the contest.

-- So far this season, Washington and its opponents have hit the over in 38 of its 82 games with a total.
+- Washington and its opponents have gone over the total this season in 38 of its 83 opportunities.

+- The Nationals are 7-5-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!